 What is CBD oil?

-Cannabidiol (CBD) is a cannabinoid – a chemical compund that acts on certain parts of the brain – that is becoming increasingly popular in the health world.
-It comes from the cannabis plant; however, unlike its counterpart, tetrahydrocannabinol (THC), which is responsible for the 'high' from marijuana, CBD is non-intoxicating and some believe it may have potential health and wellness benefits.
-Once extracted from the cannabis plant, it is diluted with a carrier such as olive or coconut oil.
+Cannabidiol (CBD) is a cannabinoid – a chemical compound that acts throughout the body, including on certain parts of the brain, and is becoming increasingly popular in the health world.
+It comes from the cannabis plant; however, unlike its counterpart, tetrahydrocannabinol (THC), which is responsible for the 'high' from marijuana, CBD, derived from the hemp plant, is non-intoxicating and some believe it may have potential health and wellness benefits.
+Once extracted from the cannabis plant, it is diluted with a carrier such as olive or coconut oil – this improves its bio-availability.

 Is CBD oil legal in the UK?